Call for Proposals: CONNECT Curatorial Residency

 Send all materials to firstname.lastname@example.org.

 Submit a 300-word exhibition proposal, a current CV, 15 images, and/or up to 3 two minute video excerpts of works representative of the proposed show.
-Please send materials organized into folders, zip files, or via a third party download/ hosting site.
+Please send materials organized into folders, or zip files.
 Google Drive is a preferable option.
-We are waiving proposals fees in 2022.

 The proposal should reflect a fully formed exhibition with artists and artworks which the curator has already established relationships with.
 After the acceptance date of the proposal, some modification of exhibition details will be allowed.